Dentist Spotlight: Dr. Gary Pulsipher

 I have one patient who I asked to “jump in the chair, I’ll be right there.”
 He took it has a literal translation and jumped into the chair—both feet left the ground and he was in flight!
 Landed his back right onto the chair.

-Can you explain why Delta Dental of Arizona’s Special Health Care Needs benefit is important and how it will impact your patients?
+Can you explain why Delta Dental of Arizona’s Special Health Care Needs benefit is important and it impacts your patients?

 Having a special health care need can be financially devastating for these families, so any benefit you can provide them is helpful and they’re appreciative.
 It’s also important to provide good routines for them and use adaptive products like toothbrushes with special handles or electric toothbrushes.